dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/css-sass/webpack-configuration-for-sass-only.md

 webpack-remove-empty-scripts
 ```

-# Create Webpack configuration file
+# Create Webpack configuration file.
 - Create `webpack.config.js` at the same level as package.json
-- We will use Webpack version 5 configuration.
+- Please note that we will use Webpack version 5 configuration.
-- Add the following content to `webpack.config.js`.
+- Add the following content to `webpack.config.js`:
 ```js
 // This Webpack is only for building Sass (.scss) to CSS const path = require('path');